Are Healthcare Costs Tax Deductible?

 Formula for Deducting Healthcare Costs from Your Taxes

 For example, suppose your family’s AGI is $75,000.
-That means that any deductible funds you spent on medical expenses, starting after $5,625, can be deducted.
+That means that any funds you spent on qualified medical expenses, starting after $5,625, can be deducted.
 How did we come up with $5,625?
 When you have an AGI of $75,000, 7.5% comes out to $5,625.
+You write that amount on the deduction line.

 This is not to be taken as tax advice.
 Please consult an accountant, tax lawyer, or the IRS for issues, questions, and details.
-You can find more info and tips on health coverage topics in our book Decoding Health Insurance and the Alternatives: Options, Issues, and Tips for Saving Money.